vnphanquang/svelte-put/packages/actions/shortcut/api/docs/shortcut.shortcuttrigger.enabled.md

 ## ShortcutTrigger.enabled property

-whether to enable this triggered
+whether to enable this triggered.
+Default to `true`

 <b>Signature:</b>